FOH and Intranasal Ketamine

 However, ketamine is not a cure…it is a treatment.
 And while the long term result may be profound and even life-saving, the journey is not simple or total or guaranteed.
 Understandably, different children achieve varying levels of symptom remission; differences derive from where they started out, what their other difficulties may be, and what they encounter along the way.

-- New and/or significantly stressful experiences: e.g. transferring to a new school or experiencing a traumatic incident.
-This can derail a prior level of stability and require an adjustment in dose or the addition of other adjunct medications.
+- New and/or significantly stressful experiences: Experiences such as transferring to a new school or experiencing a traumatic incident can derail a prior level of stability and require an adjustment in dose or the addition of other adjunct medications.

-- Temperature changes: Given the primary importance of thermoregulation to the expression of the condition, changes in temperature are a constant challenge.
+- Temperature changes: Given the primary importance of body temperature to the expression of the condition, changes in environmental temperature are a constant challenge.
 Temperature variations occur between seasons, between days, and even between different climate-controlled environments.
+Severe cases of FOH are extremely sensitive to even the smallest of changes.
 Physical exertion and fever also create spikes in temperature.
 All of these things may lead to overheating and a breakthrough of symptoms. (see FOH and Thermoregulation)